dfelinto/blender-manual/manual/physics/forces/force_fields/introduction.rst

 Here you can specify the shape of the force field
 (if the falloff *Power* is greater than 0).

+.. _bpy.types.FieldSettings.falloff_type:

 Shape
-   Sphere
+   :Cone:
+      The falloff results in a cone-shaped force field.
+Additional options are the same as those of *Tube* options.
+   :Sphere:
       The falloff is uniform in all directions, as in a sphere.
-   Tube
+   :Tube:
       The falloff results in a tube-shaped force field.
       The field's *Radial Power* can be adjusted, as well as the *Minimum* and *Maximum* distances of the field.

-   Cone
-      The falloff results in a cone-shaped force field.
-Additional options are the same as those of *Tube* options.
+.. _bpy.types.FieldSettings.z_direction:

 Z Direction
+   The direction the force affects on the Z axis.

+   :+Z: The force only has an affect on the positive Z axis.
+   :-Z: The force only has an affect on the negative Z axis.
-   The force can be set to apply only in the direction of the positive Z axis, negative Z axis, or both.
+   :Both Z: The force has an affect on the positive and negative Z axis.

+.. _bpy.types.FieldSettings.falloff_power:

 Power
    How the power of the force field changes with the distance from the force field.